MapRock/TimeMolecules/tutorials/probability_logic_ontology_data/readme.md

 A starving fish may bite despite uncertainty.
 A cautious fish may not.
 A novice may freeze in the presence of danger.
 A trained martial artist, surgeon, firefighter, or security analyst may act because experience lowers the cost of action.
 Not because danger is absent, but because skill changes the threshold.

-Enterprises work the same way.
+Enterprises work the same way because every decision is really a matter of "it depends" to some degree.

 A bank may tolerate friction for a high-risk wire transfer but not for a low-value coffee purchase.
 A hospital may allow a risky override in an emergency but not during routine administration.
 A cybersecurity system may challenge a user more aggressively during an active incident than during normal operations.
 An airline may tolerate unusual rebooking patterns during a storm but not on an ordinary Tuesday.